 Anyone that is comfortable with their computer should be able to build their own website – would be the simple answer.

-Yes there are advanced technical techniques, but they’re really not required – most good web software will perform this for you: re-size images, upload to website server, publish web pages and more.
+Yes there are advanced technical techniques and skills, but they’re really not required – most good website software will perform this for you: re-size images, upload to website server, publish web pages and more.
 Part of the fun of managing your website is learning and trying something new.

 If you’re comfortable with writing content, working with images and working from home or office from with your computer, setting up a website really can be fun and easy.